5 Packaging Design Mistakes That Are Costing Small Businesses Customers (And How to Fix Them)

 The Problem

 Brand consistency is crucial in building trust and recognition.
-When packaging design for small businesses lacks consistency with the brand's overall image, it can confuse customers and weaken brand identity.
-This inconsistency may arise from using different color schemes, fonts, or design elements that do not align with the brand's established look and feel.
-As a result, potential customers may fail to connect the product with the brand, leading to decreased customer loyalty and sales.
+When packaging design lacks consistency with the brand's overall image, it can confuse customers and weaken brand identity.
+This may arise from using different color schemes, fonts, or design elements that do not align with the brand's established look and feel.

 The Solution